kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 Policies and Spot Instances](#Using-Mixed-Instances-Policies-and-Spot-Instances) for details.

+When scaling up from 0 nodes, the Cluster Autoscaler reads ASG tags to derive information about the specifications of the nodes i.e labels and taints in that ASG.
+Note that it does not actually apply these labels or taints - this is done by an AWS generated user data script.
+It gives the Cluster Autoscaler information about whether pending pods will be able to be scheduled should a new node be spun up for a particular ASG with the asumption the ASG tags accurately reflect the labels/taint actually applied.

-Cluster Autoscaler supports hints that nodes will be labelled when they join the cluster via ASG tags.
-The tag is of the format `k8s.io/cluster-autoscaler/node-template/label/<label-name>`. `<label-name>` is the name of the label and the value of each tag specifies the label value.
+The following is only required if scaling up from 0 nodes.
+The Cluster Autoscaler will require the label tag on the ASG should a deployment have a NodeSelector, else no scaling will occur as the Cluster Autoscaler does not realise the ASG has that particular label.
+The tag is of the format `k8s.io/cluster-autoscaler/node-template/label/<label-name>`: `<label-value>` is the name of the label and the value of each tag specifies the label value.

 Example tags:

 - `k8s.io/cluster-autoscaler/node-template/label/foo`: `bar`

-Cluster Autoscaler supports hints that nodes will be tainted when they join the cluster via ASG tags.
-The tag is of the format `k8s.io/cluster-autoscaler/node-template/taint/<taint-name>`. `<taint-name>` is the name of the taint and the value of each tag specifies the taint value and effect with the format `<taint-value>:<taint-effect>`.
+The following is only required if scaling up from 0 nodes.
+The Cluster Autoscaler will require the taint tag on the ASG, else tainted nodes may get spun up that cannot actually have the pending pods run on it.
+The tag is of the format `k8s.io/cluster-autoscaler/node-template/taint/<taint-name>`:`<taint-value:taint-effect>` is the name of the taint and the value of each tag specifies the taint value and effect with the format `<taint-value>:<taint-effect>`.

 Example tags: